Am I a Candidate for a Breast Lift?

 What Is Discussed At My Consultation?

-If you are a candidate for breast lift surgery, then she will decide which type of anesthesia and which incision type she will use for your procedure.
-She will then address any questions or concerns that you may have about your lift and provide you with pre and postoperative instructions.
+If she determines that you are a good candidate for breast lift surgery, then she will select the type of anesthesia that she will use for the procedure, as well as the type of incision that she will make.
+After that, she will answer to any inquiries or worries that you might have regarding your lift and give you instructions for pre and post operation.

 What Happens During My Breast Lift?

-After the anesthesia has been administered, Dr. Goldberg will make an incision in the breast.
-She will lift and reshape the underlying breast tissue and reposition the nipple and areola.
-If necessary, she will reduce the size of the areola.
-Lastly, the incisions will be closed, and you will be ready to begin your recovery.
+Following the administration of the anesthesia, Dr. Goldberg will then proceed to make an incision in the breast.
+She will be lifting and reshaping the breast tissue that lies beneath.
+She will also be repositioning the nipple and the areola.
+If it turns out to be necessary, she will also make the size of the areola smaller.
+At the end of the procedure, the incisions will be stitched up, and then you will be ready to start your recovery.

-The procedure usually takes anywhere from two to three hours to complete.
+Depending on how complex the procedure is, it can take anywhere from two to three hours to finish.

 Where Will My Breast Lift Incisions Be?

-- Anchor or inverted-T lift: Used for severe sagging and correction.
-The incision begins as a lollipop lift, but another incision is made across the inframammary fold (the breast crease) below the breast.
-This is a very effective breast lift.
-Dr. Goldberg minimizes the horizontal component of the scar, yielding less scars on your breast.
-Dr. Goldberg also uses your own breast tissue to augment the upper pole, a procedure called autoaugmentation, resulting in added fullness to your breast.
+- Anchor or inverted-T lift: Used to treat severe cases of sagging and correction.
+The incision starts out as a lollipop lift, but then another incision is made below the breasts across the inframammary fold (also known as the breast crease).
+This breast lift method is extremely effective.
+The horizontal component of the scar is reduced to a minimum by Dr. Goldberg, which results in fewer scars being left on your breast.
+Dr. Goldberg may also perform a technique known as autoaugmentation, in which the patient’s own breast tissue is used to augment the upper pole of the breast.
+This results in the breast appearing to be fuller.

 *Individual Results May Vary